Residence permit for spouses

 Marriage certificate as proof of marriage

-Passport of the professional (spouse)
+Passport of the skilled worker (spouse)

 Copy of the skilled worker’s residence permit